Configuration

 [[repositories]]

-# name of the repository
+# Unique name of the repository.

 name = "bincache"

-# URL of the metadata database (compressed SQLite)
+# URL to the repository's metadata file.

 url = "https://meta.pkgforge.dev/bincache/x86_64-Linux.sdb.zstd"